cheehongw/cheehongw.github.io/_posts/2025-01-18-Random-HDD-Disconnect-Proxmox.markdown

 In the meantime, I’d appreciate any suggestions from my readers on how to tackle this problem effectively.
 You can contact me using my details on my github page.

+## Final Update (2025-01-23)

+Unfortunately, the HDD disconnected again multiple times in the night despite the cron job.

+I have concluded that running ZFS on a usb-connected device is a terrible idea.
+In fact, some circles out there also advise against it.
+For now, what I have done is to run ext4 on the HDD. ext4 is more tolerant of disconnects and does not take down my entire server when it happens.

+1. Wipe the drive clean and create a partition on it
+2. Format the partition with ext4
+3. Mount the partition
+4. Add the partition to `/etc/fstab` to mount it again if it ever disconnects
+   - `blkid /dev/sd?1` to get the UUID of the partition
+   - add this to fstab: `UUID=<PARTITION UUID> /mnt/<YOUR_MOUNT_NAME> ext4 defaults 0 0`
+5. Run `mount -a` to load the new fstab entry

 ## System Information